terascope/teraslice/docs/packages/data-mate/overview.md

 ### toUpperCase

-`toUpperCase(input) - Converts strings to UpperCase, if given an array it will convert everything in the array excluding null/undefined values`
+`toUpperCase(input, context) - Converts strings to UpperCase, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`